ray-seal/Clara/README.md

-# supporting-men-society
+# Clara
-A mental health support app aimed specifically at Males
+Where Mental Health Matters.

+Clara is a mental health support app for users to interact with people who may have been through the same thing.
+Whether ptsd, addiction, loss or any other mental health issue.
+Clara aims to connect you to people who can help.